The Oxford Dictionary definition of a riviera reads that it is “a coastal region with a subtropical climate and vegetation”. My definition? Paradise.

 That night we stayed in a small town in the middle of nowhere, with a family who gave us homemade wine and shared lots of stories.

 There is no denying the Riviera is a beautiful place to be in the Summer.
 The water is refreshing, the towns are charming, and there are endless things to do.
-The sun, although sometimes painful, was welcomed after so many rainy days cycling through the same three pairs of pants we brought with us on our summer honeymoon.
+I welcomed the sun after so many rainy days cycling through the same three pairs of pants we brought with us on our summer honeymoon.
 But even the beauty and the sun cannot create a perfect experience- because it is almost impossible to do so.
-Cars are booked in the wrong location, sunburns happen, and heat takes away from the experience.
+You book cars in the wrong location, sunburns happen, and heat takes away from the experience.
 It’s finding the beauty despite all of the bad things that is the key to enjoying travel, because they WILL happen.

 Until next time,